alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 ... enough storytelling for now, I really need to take care of these remaining regressions! :)

-Many thanks to [Reuben](https://gitlab.xfce.org/reubengreen73), [AndreLDM](https://gitlab.xfce.org/andreldm), [DarkTrick](https://gitlab.xfce.org/DarkTrick) and others for early testing and bug reporting!
+Thanks to [Reuben](https://gitlab.xfce.org/reubengreen73), [AndreLDM](https://gitlab.xfce.org/andreldm), [DarkTrick](https://gitlab.xfce.org/DarkTrick) and others for early testing and bug reporting!
+Special thanks to AndreLDM, motivating me to write this blogpost at all :D.
-And as well big thanks to AndreLDM for permitting me to use the code of [his blog](https://andreldm.com) as a base for this very first blogpost of mine!